Appliary/tOSter/readme.md

 This code is a property of Appliary.
 You are authorized to use it freely for personal or learning projects.

+This code is given as-it-is, and you do any of the manipulations at your own risks.

 ### 6b) Edits

 Edits are authorized by leaving at least a reference to this original project, but i hope you will contribute to the original by suggesting your changes.